-1.5 We will provide 675 free day care opportunities for two year olds.
+1.5 We will provide 801 free day care opportunities for two year olds.

-The DfE termly data release now includes all families who meet either the 20% or 40% entitlement from the expanded eligibility criteria.
-801 families in Westminster have been identified, an increase of 19% from the initial termly release of (675).
+The DfE termly data release includes all families who meet either the 20% or 40% entitlement from the expanded eligibility criteria.
+801 families in Westminster have been identified, an increase of 19% from the initial termly release of 675 target.
 61% (491) meet the 20% criteria and 39% (310) meet the 40% criteria.
 At present there are sufficient places to meet demand.
 Capacity building, especially with schools and other early years provision, is focused on creating additional places for the Spring 2015 term onwards.
+As at October 2014, 332 (81%) of the 411 places available were taken up by 2 year olds.